Travel, experience, conserve with

 Typical Itinerary

-1. Day 1: Arrive at hotel in Lancaster
+1. Day 1: Arrive at hotel in Silverdale

-Make your own way to The Mill at Conder Green, just south of Lancaster (rail travellers can be met at Lancaster station between 4pm and 5pm).
+Make your own way to The Silverdale Hotel, in the village of Silverdale just north of Lancaster (rail travellers can be met at Lancaster station between 4pm and 5pm).

 In the evening there will be a presentation of the local area.